Determining plane curve singularities from its polars: Introduction

+The second problem of giving the singular points of $\xi$ from its polars is still open.
+In fact, Casas-Alvero's proof of Theorem 8.6.4 in \cite{Cas00} is highly non-constructive, and nothing is said about the relation between both objects.
+Only for an irreducible $\xi$ the answer follows easily from the explicit formulas given by Merle in \cite{Mer77}.

-The aim of this work is to explicitly construct the singular points of a plane curve singularity directly from the cluster of base points of its polars.
-Namely, we present an algorithm which recovers the cluster of singular points from the cluster of base points of the polar germs.
-In particular, the algorithm applies to describe the equisingularity class (or topological equivalence class) of a germ of plane curve (by giving this information combinatorially encoded by means of an Enriques diagram) from the Enriques diagram which encodes the equisingularity class of a generic polar enlarged by some extra vertices representing the simple (non-singular) points shared by generic polars.
-As we will show, these extra vertices are only relevant for recovering the polar invariants (which are topological invariants of the singularity computable from the polar germs).
+The aim of this work is to present an algorithm which explicitly recovers the weighted cluster of singular points of a plane curve singularity directly from the base points of its polar germs.
+Recognizing the difference in difficulty, this could be interpreted as a sort of local version of the known, quite elementary fact in algebraic geometry that the proper singular points of plane projective algebraic curves are exactly the proper base points of its polar curves.
+In particular, the algorithm applies to describe the equisingularity class of a germ of plane curve (by giving this information combinatorially encoded by means of an Enriques diagram) from the Enriques diagram which encodes the equisingularity class of a generic polar enlarged by some extra vertices representing the simple (non-singular) points shared by generic polars.
+As we will show, these extra vertices are only relevant for recovering the polar invariants.
 Once the polar invariants are computed as a previous step in Lemma \ref{Lem-Rec-Pol-Inv}, our procedure shows in which way the equisingularity class (or the singular points) of generic polars determines the equisingularity class of the curves.
-Furthermore, our approach applies for any pair of polars in different tangents, regardless whether they are generic or even transverse ones (see Corollary \ref{Cor-4.11}).
-As an additional value, our algorithm gives a quite clear and neatly different proof of the crucial Casas-Alvero's result about polars.
+Furthermore, our approach applies for any pair of polars in different directions, regardless whether they are topologically generic or even transverse ones (see Corollary \ref{Cor-4.11}).
+As an additional value, our algorithm gives a quite clear and neatly different proof of Casas-Alvero's Theorem 8.6.4 of \cite{Cas00}.
 We address the problem by reinterpreting it in terms of the theory of planar analytic morphisms, recently developed in \cite{Cas07}, and a careful and ingenious use of these new techniques enables us to construct our new proof.